-There are two major reading and listening exams, one progress draft, one in-class essay, and two presentations every session.
+There are two major reading and listening exams, one progress draft, one in-class essay, [Exception: in Level 1 and 2 there are two writing tests] and two presentations every session.
 In the event of an unexcused absence or tardiness, students will not be allowed to make up any portion of an exam.
 Test dates are updated and outlined in each class syllabus.